ArmaizAdenwala/deep-learning-augmented-xray-classification/README.md

 # deep-learning-augmented-xray-classification
-_This repo contains Jupyter notebooks that I created while working on a group paper to determine if data augmentation improves chest x-ray classification accuracy_
+_This repo contains Jupyter notebooks that I created while working on a group paper for CSC177 to determine if data augmentation improves chest x-ray classification accuracy_

-Paper is WIP

 ---